 So when I say the Baccano! anime is a stellar adaptation, I’m not saying it’s an exact replica or “better” than Ryohgo Narita’s original light novels.
 What I am saying is that it’s a prime example of how an anime can be faithful to the spirit of its source material while gleefully rearranging its pieces, preserving the original’s voice even as it adds its own to the chorus.
 When it comes to a great adaptation, sometimes what you change is just as important as what you keep.

-General discussion of the Baccano! anime TV series and the first novel (1930: The Rolling Bootlegs) incoming.
+General discussion of the Baccano! anime TV series and the first novel (1930: The Rolling Bootlegs) below.
 It helps if you’re familiar with the anime, but I’ll avoid any major spoilers.

 Every medium has its own strengths and weaknesses that help immerse the audience in a story.
 Novels don’t (usually) have musical scores or frame-by-frame illustrations, but they can draw you into their worlds through vivid descriptions, lyrical prose, and especially by giving you a close look into another person’s thoughts and feelings.